jonatechthedeveloper/byte_runner/README.md

 # byte_runner
-a learning game I made to learn the fundamentals of the MonoGame Framework
+a learning platformer game I made to learn the fundamentals of the MonoGame Framework with basic platform block collisions and gravity and jumping and with no jumping cooldowns

 # Game Movement